 The Bilingual Authorization can be obtained through examination.
-The cost of each subtest is currently $69.
+The cost of each subtest for this authorization is approximately $99.
 It is highly recommended that these subtests be taken before seeking employment at a dual language immersion school or program.

 Bilingual Authorization in Spanish